 In the US, GreenGen is an active partner with numerous public sector entities, including federal and municipal agencies.

-GreenGen has a GSA Schedule 84 contract (Contract # GS-07F-143BA), which provides all federal agencies, as well as some state and local governments, with a vehicle to procure services from GreenGen on both a paid-for and performance-contract model.
+Since 2014, GreenGen has had a GSA Schedule 84 contract (Contract # GS-07F-143BA), which provides all federal agencies, as well as some state and local governments, with a vehicle to procure services from GreenGen on both a paid-for and performance-contract model.

 GreenGen’s Multiple Award Schedule 334512 is designated specifically for the GSA’s new and highly competitive ESPC ENABLE program.
 GreenGen is one of only 12 contractors in the US approved by the GSA under this schedule to support this program.
 In addition, GreenGen is on the US Department of Energy’s Qualified List of ESCOs.